IMPORTANT NOTICE: This workshop has been postponed from 2020.

 New event dates are: 7 - 11 June 2021

 The MESA facility at Mainz will test the Standard Model (SM) and beyond with low-energy polarized electron scattering.
 One of the cornerstones of the experimental program at MESA, the P2 experiment, is a ~1.8% measurement of the proton’s weak charge via elastic parity-violating electron scattering (PVES), resulting in a ~0.15% determination of the weak mixing angle.
 PVES on C-12 is under discussion as an additional avenue for several reasons.
 First of all, such a measurement will serve as a calibration measurement to study the performance of the P2 experimental apparatus.
 Moreover, a measurement on C-12 is expected to enhance the physics output of PVES@MESA as it will probe a different isospin combination of effective 4-fermion operators.

-The Scientific Program is dedicated to presenting results of presently ongoing studies and to identify those open problems which will have to be solved to ensure a successful C-12 physics program at MESA.
+The workshop is dedicated to presenting results of presently ongoing studies and to identify those open problems which will have to be solved to ensure a successful C-12 physics program at MESA.